PooyehA/Deep-LASI/docs/source/installation.rst

 System compatibility
 ------------

-Deep-Lasi is compatible with Windows and Mac OS, and has been extensively tested on Mac OS systems.
+Deep-Lasi is compatible with Windows and Mac OS.
+It has been extensively tested for Mac OS systems.
-So far, we have not tested Deep-Lasi as extensively on Windows.
+We have also made Deep-LASI available on Windows and fixed as many troubles as possible.
+Deep-LASI has not been install on a Linux system so far.
 If you encounter any problem, please get in touch with us via the *Issue forum*.

 Installation requirements for Mac